 October 10, 2022

-As I go in to our local Smoothie King to get a giant mango smoothie, I see younger and younger faces working behind the counter.
+As I go into our local Smoothie King to get a giant mango smoothie, I see younger and younger faces working behind the counter.
 I noticed one of the workers was 14 years old.
-I spoke to him and he told me he works about 7-8 hours per week after school and on Saturdays.
+I spoke to him, and he told me he works about 7-8 hours weekly after school and on Saturdays.
 I see the same thing at other local shops that I visit.
-Many young individuals (Who fall in to the Gen Z category) are starting to work much earlier in life in order to earn extra cash to buy the hottest shoes or gear or even saving up for car.
-I remember back when I had to deliver newspaper and walked around during the summer to cut grass for the neighbors or shovel snow in the winter.
-I didn’t get my first real job until I was 16 and I thought that was early but I could never imagine working at 14 and making up to $15/hour!
-With the demand for workers, many businesses are more than happy to pay $15+ per hour in order to get help.
+Many young individuals (Who fall into the Gen Z category) are starting to work much earlier in life in order to earn extra cash to buy the hottest shoes or gear or even save up for a car.
+I remember back when I had to deliver newspapers and walk around during the summer to cut grass for the neighbors or shovel snow in the winter.
+I didn’t get my first real job until I was 16 and I thought that was early, but I could never imagine working at 14 and making up to $15/hour!
+With the demand for workers, many businesses are more than happy to pay $15+ per hour to get help.